alliander-opensource/diva-js-reference-3p-frontend/README.md

 - `npm install`
 - `npm start`

-Note: for development, user `npm run dev` to run the application in development mode with hot reloading.
+Note: for development, use `npm run dev` to run the application in development mode with hot reloading.

 ## Tests